 BIIAB has pioneered development in this area with Maybo, the leading conflict management specialists, working on a number of successful initiatives addressing conflict and work-related violence.
 These include the BIIAB Award in Conflict Management, and the original BIIAB Door Supervisors National Certificate scheme, which has been superseded by the current BIIAB Level 2 Award for Door Supervisors.

-The Physical Intervention programme provides candidates with a wider range of non-violent options for dealing with the most common scenarios involving physical contact in licensed premises.
-It does not offer a technique to cover every possible situation, but provides a solid foundation in terms of knowledge and skills to further reduce risk to customers and staff.
+The Physical Intervention program provides candidates with a wider range of non-violent options for dealing with the most common scenarios involving physical contact in licensed premises.
+It does not offer a technique to cover every possible situation but provides a solid foundation in terms of knowledge and skills to further reduce risk to customers and staff.

 What does the assessment involve?